 The grand total of these items at Stop and Shop was $24.91.
 My weekly farm share cost is $11.90 for organic versions of this same list of items.
 This is a savings of 52 percent!

 I can’t stress this enough.
-Not only are CSA’s a great way to support the local food system, to get organic produce into your kitchen, and to get to know the farmer who grows your food – they are also an amazing bargain!
+Community Supported Agriculture is a great way to support the local food system, to get organic produce into your kitchen, and to get to know the farmer who grows your food.
+But that’s not all – CSA’s are also an amazing bargain!
 And I love the rhythm of picking up my produce each week and then putting together a meal plan based on what’s ready to pick at the farm.